๐ŸฆFinancial Institutions and Markets

 Why This Matters

-Financial ratios are the language of investment analysis—they transform raw financial statements into actionable insights about a company's health, risk, and potential.
-You're being tested on your ability to not just calculate these ratios but to interpret what they reveal about liquidity, leverage, profitability, efficiency, and valuation.
-Understanding how analysts use these metrics to compare companies, assess creditworthiness, and make investment decisions is central to financial institutions and markets.
+Financial ratios transform raw financial statements into actionable insights about a company's health, risk, and potential.
+You're expected not just to calculate these ratios but to interpret what they reveal about liquidity, leverage, profitability, efficiency, and valuation.
+Analysts use these metrics to compare companies, assess creditworthiness, and make investment decisions.

-Don't just memorize formulas—know what question each ratio answers.
-A creditor evaluating loan risk cares about different ratios than an equity investor hunting for undervalued stocks.
+Don't just memorize formulas.
+Know what question each ratio answers.
+A creditor evaluating loan risk cares about different ratios than an equity investor looking for undervalued stocks.
 When you encounter these ratios on exams, ask yourself: Who uses this ratio, and what decision does it inform?
-That's the thinking that separates surface-level recall from real financial literacy.

 Liquidity Ratios: Can the Company Pay Its Bills?